 Of course!
 You can watch the first look trailer here:

-The Little Drummer Girl airs on BBC One on Sunday, October 28.
+The Little Drummer Girl airs on BBC One at 9pm on Sunday, October 28.

 Images: Rex Feaures / BBC / Ink Factory / The Little Drummer Girl Distribution Limite